 A first for climate models and tipping points

 Though it’s important to point out that scientists need to further study how cloud loss might impact climate before they reach firm conclusions.
 That’s how science works.
 But as Zeke Hausfather notes at Carbon Brief, “The finding in this paper is important, say scientists, because it represents one of the first firm climate tipping points to come out of modeling exercises.”

-All I know is I don’t want atmospheric carbon dioxide levels to climb anywhere near 1,200 ppm!
+All I know is that I don’t want atmospheric carbon dioxide levels to climb anywhere near 1,200 ppm.
 How about you?

 Video on cloud loss and tipping point

 I’m passionate about writing and sharing stories on climate, ecology, science and culture.
 My website remains ad-free and is solely funded by donations.
 You can also support my work on Patreon.
 Thank you!

 If you enjoyed this post, would you please consider sharing it on social media?
 Thank you!